Are you looking for the best Salkantay Trek packing list? You’ve come to the right place.

 Base Layer: Thermal Top

-Thermals are an essential base layer that you will need to include in your Salkantay Trek packing list.
+Thermals (like this) are an essential base layer that you will need to include in your Salkantay Trek packing list for the evenings.

 I didn’t hike with a base layer as it was not necessary.
-Instead, I used mine every evening as a long sleeve pajama top (because it gets chilly at night).
+Instead, I used mine every night as a long-sleeved pajama top (because it gets chilly after sunset).